RMRRailfanner/Group-Participation-Guidelines/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 **FAIRNESS & TRANSPARENCY**

 **Our community values transparency and fairness in all interactions.
-To maintain this ethos, the following is not prohibited:**
+To maintain this ethos, the following is strictly prohibited:**

 Scamming: Any attempts to deceive or defraud members through scams are strictly prohibited, including:
 * Misleading members into fraudulent schemes